ElementsProject/lightning/doc/TOR.md

 ```
 through Clearnet.

-#### Case #3 c-lightning has a public IP address and a non-persisten Tor service address
+#### Case #3 c-lightning has a public IP address and a non-persistent Tor service address

 In this case other nodes can connect to you via Clearnet or Tor.